 - MyNetDiary increased the limit for sodium to match the U.S. Dietary Guidelines instead of the using the much lower DRI value.
 A very low sodium value is difficult to meet and does not appear to be necessary for health for an otherwise healthy person.

 - For people younger than 14 years old, for adults with high blood pressure, or for adults with medical conditions that require sodium restriction, a lower sodium goal might be recommended.
 Please ask your doctor for an appropriate goal and customize as needed.

 MyNetDiary provides recommendations for nutrient goals as a courtesy.
 The recommendations should not be taken as medical advice.
 It is okay if you disagree with the default goals and recommendations.
 Simply customize your nutrient goals as you see fit.
-Also, you can “unselect” a nutrient to track, it will be removed from Day Highlights.
-This is a feature with Maximum membership, as well as with paid apps.
+Also, you can "unselect" a nutrient to track, it will be removed from Day Highlights.
+This is a feature of Premium membership.
 Enjoy and track sensibly!Have questions or comments about this post?
 Please feel free to comment on MyNetDiary's Community Forum or Facebook page – We would love to hear from you.
 And consider visiting our new Pinterest page!

 - Happy New Year!

 - Do No Harm!
 MyNetDiary Supports Healthful Eating Behaviors